ylhyra/icelandic-hyphenation-neural/docs/README.md

 <h1 align="center">Hyphenation <br/>neural network <br/>for Icelandic <br/>🇮🇸</h1>

-This is a JavaScript-based neural network recognizes word boundaries in Icelandic [compound words](https://en.wikipedia.org/wiki/Compound_(linguistics)) and nested compound words.
+This is a JavaScript-based neural network that recognizes word boundaries in Icelandic [compound words](https://en.wikipedia.org/wiki/Compound_(linguistics)) and nested compound words.
 By default it hyphenates on “*orðskiptingar–vélmenni*” rather than “*orðskiptingarvél–menni*”, which can in many situations aid the reader to parse the word.

 Use it online [here](http://hyphenation.ylhyra.is/).